rigzen-angmo/Coffee-Sales-Dashboard/README.md

 ## 4. Data Source

 - Coffee Sales Dataset from *Kaggle*
+- The original raw dataset is included in this repository.
 - Data was cleaned and prepared in Microsoft Excel before creating the dashboard.

 ---